Sunshine (OneRepublic song)

-"Sunshine" is a song by American pop rock band OneRepublic, it was released on November 10, 2021, from their sixth EP Sunshine.
-The EP.
-The band's frontman Ryan Tedder and bassist Brent Kutzle wrote the song with Casey Smith, Noel Zancanella, Tyler Spry and Zach Skelton, while Tedder and Kutzle also produced it with Spry and Simon Oscroft.
+"Sunshine" is a song by American pop rock band OneRepublic.
+The song was released on November 10, 2021, through Interscope Records and Mosley Music Group.
+The band's frontman Ryan Tedder and bassist Brent Kutzle wrote the song with Casey Smith, Noel Zancanella Tyler Spry and Zach Skelton, while Tedder and Kutzle also produced it with Spry and Simon Oscroft.
+It is the lead single from the band's sixth studio album Artificial Paradise (2024).

+The track was featured in various other pieces of media such as the 2021 film Clifford the Big Red Dog and the first gameplay trailer of the video game ANANTA.

 Content

 "Sunshine" is the theme song from the film Clifford the Big Red Dog (2021).
-The song is written in the key of F major, with a tempo of 140 beats per minute.
+The song is written in the key of F major, with a tempo of 138 beats per minute.
+The song features a rap by Tedder during the bridge.